DKFZ-ODCF/nf-bam2fastq/README.md

 * 1.2.0
   * Minor: Updated to miniconda3:4.10.3 base container, because the previous version (4.9.2) didn't build anymore.
   * Minor: Use `-env none` for "lsf" cluster profile.
 Local environment should not be copied.
 This probably caused problems with the old "dkfzModules" environment profile.
+  * Patch: Require Nextflow >= 22.07.1, which fixes an LSF memory request bug.
+Added options for per-job memory requests to "lsf" profile in `nextflow.config`.
   * Patch: Remove unnecessary `*_BINARY` variables in scripts.
 Binaries are fixed by Conda/containers.

 * 1.1.0 (February, 2022)